pblaney/mgp1000/README.md

 ```

 ### Collect Somatic Variant Analysis Output
-Upon completion of the Somatic Variant Analysis step, a `make` command will again handle the collection of the current run's log files.
+There is also a `make somatic-completeion` command that is useful for collecting the run-related output of the Somatic Variant Analysis step.
 ```
 make somatic-completion: